New York State Homeowner Assistance Fund

 Households impacted by COVID who are still in need of rental assistance should visit otda.ny.gov for more information regarding the Office of Temporary and Disability Assistance’s (OTDA) forthcoming, federally-funded Emergency Rental Assistance Program to provide rental subsidy to eligible households in New York State.

 Participants in HCR’s Section 8 voucher program in New York City ONLY.

-Governor Cuomo has ordered all nonessential State employees to work from home until March 27th due to the concerns with the Corona Virus (COVID-19).
+The Governor has ordered all nonessential State employees to work from home until June 9th due to the concerns with the Corona Virus (COVID-19).

 This means that most HCR staff will be telecommuting during this time (and possibly longer).
 This includes employees working in the New York City Section 8 Housing Choice Voucher program based at 25 Beaver Street in Manhattan.
 The 25 Beaver Street Section 8 office is normally open for in-person, previously scheduled appointments between families and their Section 8 case manager.
 However, at this time all appointments will be conducted by telephone or email.
 You may still leave a message at the direct extension for your case manager, or call the general phone number at (212) 480-6672.
 Calls will be returned as soon as possible.
 Appointments may need to be temporarily rescheduled during this transition.
 Your patience is appreciated.